fjank/hydejack-starter-kit/blog/_posts/2019-03-17-overthewire-natas-5-9.md

 so we should try to use that as a page [natas7.natas.labs.overthewire.org/index.php?page=/etc/natas_webpass/natas8](http://natas7.natas.labs.overthewire.org/index.php?page=/etc/natas_webpass/natas8)
 That should give us the password for the next level.

-_Don't trust parameters from the browser.
+Don't trust parameters from the browser.
 Never put un-sanitized data into an php include.
-Don't expose error messages to the browser._
+Don't expose error messages to the browser.
+{:.note}
 <details>
   <summary>Spoiler</summary>
   natas8: DBfUBfqQG69KvJvJ1iAbMoIpwSNQ9bWe